 Have you decided to adopt a dog?
 Congratulations!
+Dog adoption is a great way to find your next canine companion.
 It's a wonderful thing to provide a home to a dog in need.
-Dog adoption is also a great way to find your next canine companion.
+Just make sure you are ready to get a dog and take on the responsibilities of dog ownership.

-When you are ready to go searching for your next dog, where will you go?
-It's important to adopt from a reputable organization where the dogs are well-cared for and profit is not the goal.
-If you are looking to adopt a homeless dog, then search for well-known rescue groups and animal shelters (preferably ones with 501(c)(3) status or those associated with local government).
+Once you are ready to go searching for your next dog, where will you go?
+It's important to adopt from a reputable, non-profit organization where the animals are well-cared for.
+If you are looking to adopt a homeless dog, then search for well-known rescue groups and animal shelters Ideally, choose those with 501(c)(3) status or those associated with local government.

-If it's a purebred dog with "good breeding" you want, then you should purchase a dog from a responsible dog breeder.
+If you want a purebred dog with papers and known history, then you should purchase a dog from a responsible dog breeder.

 Many people start by searching online for their next dog.
 While this is not an entirely bad idea, it can end up taking you down the wrong road.
-Think about it: anyone can post an ad online.
+Anyone can post an ad online.
 "Free to a good home" can mean that dog has a world of health problems and/or behavior problems.
 Even worse, some people actually sell unwanted dogs through online classifieds.
 In some cases, these people are backyard breeders or associated with puppy mills.
-Or, perhaps worse, they are trying to get rid of an unwanted or stolen pet and trying to make a profit.
+Or, they may be trying to get rid of an unwanted or stolen pet and trying to make a profit.

 Fake Dog Adoption Groups

 Unfortunately, there are irresponsible groups that operate under the guise of a rescue or shelter but are actually unethical or illegal businesses.
 Make sure you do not end up "adopting" from a puppy mill or similar operation.
 Always visit adoption facilities in person and make sure the conditions are good.
 Read reviews and check references in the facility.
 If something does not feel right, ask about it.
 If you still feel suspicious or uneasy, you should leave.
 Do not pay suspiciously high adoption fees.